mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ### _MapReduce Task_:

-The __MapReduce Task__ is mainly divided into 3 phases
+The __MapReduce Task__ is mainly divided into 3
-i.e. Map phase, Sort & Shuffle pahse and Reduce phase.
+phases i.e. 1) Map phase, 2) Sort & Shuffle phase,
+and 3) Reduce phase.

 * **Map**: As the name suggests its main use is to map the input data in (key, value) pairs.
   The input to the map may be a (key, value) pair where the key can be the id of some kind of address (mostly ignored by the mapper) and value is the actual value (a single record of input) that it keeps.
-The `map()` function will be executed in its memory repository on each of these input (key, value) pairs and generates the intermediate (key2, value2) pairs.
+The `map()` function will be executed in its memory repository on each of these input (key, value) pairs and generates the intermediate `(key2, value2)` pairs.
 The `map()` is provided by a programmer.

-* **Sort & Shuffle**: The input to this pahse is the output of all mappers as (key2, value2) pairs.
-The main function of Sort & Shuffle phase is to group the keys (key2 as output of mappers) by their associated values: therefore, Sort & Shuffle will create a set of:
+* **Sort & Shuffle**: The input to this pahse is the output of all mappers as `(key2, value2)` pairs.
+The main function of Sort & Shuffle phase is to group the keys (`key2` as output of mappers) by their associated values: therefore, Sort & Shuffle will create a set of:

 		(key2, [v1, v2, v3, ...])